My name is Joshua Eakle. I am running for Chairman of the Libertarian Party of Tennessee.

 We should be using our large mailing list to promote these county affiliate events statewide, to drive traffic to local meetings and to make sure subscribers are seeing activity, as well as being kept in the loop on the happenings within their area.

-We can jump start this fundraising drive with incentives and quarterly fundraising drives.
-These drives will be promoted via email to our thousands of subscribers, and with social media reminders published through all county affiliate pages on an ongoing basis.
+We can jump-start this fundraising drive with incentives and quarterly, goal-driven, fundraising drives.
+These drives will be promoted via email to our thousands of subscribers and with social media reminders published through all county affiliate pages on an ongoing basis.

 4) Political Unity

-The Chairman should have no real influence on internal party politics within the LPTN, he or she should simply serve to do the work.
+The Chairman should simply serve to do the work and facilitate unity whenever possible.
 As Nick Sarwark said, “I’m running to be the least important person in the Libertarian Party.”

 The message from the top of the party should be one that seeks to encourage affiliates to work together to grow the party, and I hope to exemplify that message.